PereViader/ManualDi/README.md

     .LinkFeature();
 ```

 Imagine you have an `IFeature` interface in your project and you want to add some shared initialization code to the ones that have it.
-You can add this code in an "Link" extension method.
-Internally this extension method should just call the `Initialize` method and add whatever extra logic the feature requires.
+You can add this reusable code as "Link" extension method.
+Internally these extension methods can use the `Inject`/`Initialize` methods and add whatever extra logic the feature requires.

 You may find further Link examples already present in the library [here](https://github.com/PereViader/ManualDi/blob/540cb3d3155d81dc8925d9ab5769d2a18e61e81b/ManualDi.Unity3d/Assets/ManualDi.Unity3d/Runtime/Extensions/TypeBindingLinkExtensions.cs#L8)

 ## Dispose

+When an object implements the `IDisposable` or `IAsyncDisposable`** interface, it doesn't need a manual `Dispose` call in the binding; it will be disposed of automatically.

+Using the `Default` source-generated method provides a slight optimization by skipping a runtime check for IDisposable and IAsyncDisposable.

-The Dispose extension method allows defining behavior that will run when the object is disposed.
+The `Dispose` extension method allows defining behavior that will run when the object is disposed.
 The container will dispose of the objects when itself is disposed.
 The objects will be disposed in reverse dependency order.

-If an object implements the `IDisposable` or `IAsyncDisposable`** interface, it doesn't need a manual `Dispose` call in the binding; it will be disposed of automatically.

-Using the `Default` source-generated method provides a slight optimization by skipping a runtime check for IDisposable and IAsyncDisposable.
+Using the `Dispose` is fine when readability is preferred, however notice that this method is just a shorthand for calling `QueueDispose` within an `Inject` callback.
+Calling `QueueDipose` directly is preferred when you want performance.

+The delegates registered on `Dispose`/`QueueDispose` methods will always be run regardless of `SkipDisposable` being used.

 ```csharp
 class A : IDisposable